feathers-plus/generator-feathers-plus/docs/quick-start/README.md

 ## Comparision to @feathersjs/cli

-The cli-plus is similar to @feathersjs/cli in that:
+@feathers-plus/cli, a.k.a. "cli-plus", is similar to @feathersjs/cli in that:
 - It uses the same commends, e.g. `generate service`.
 - It prompts with the same questions, e.g. "Which path should the service be registered on?"
-- It generates the same modules with pretty much identical code.
+- It generates the same modules with essentially identical code.

-However @feathers-plus/cli also:
+However with cli-plus also:
-- JSON-schema models are converted to the DB model each service is currently configured for.
+- Converts DB-agnostic JSON-schema models to the DB model each service is currently configured for.
-- Generates all the code needed for the GraphQL Query interface.
+- Generates all the code needed for your GraphQL Query interface.
 - Generates either JavaScript or TrueScript code; with semicolons or without.
 Converts apps between JS and TS.
-- You can regenerate you app without losing changes you've made.
-Stay up-to-date with enhancements and fixes.
+- Regenerates you app without losing changes you've made.
+You stay up-to-date with enhancements and fixes.

 ## What the Generator Does